 When Impala inserts data into a partitioned table, and the value of one of the partitioning columns is

-way Hive treats NULL values in partitioned tables.
-Hive does
+with the way Hive treats NULL values in partitioned tables.
+Hive does not allow empty

 create table t1 (i int) partitioned by (x int, y string); -- Select an INT column from another table, with all rows going into a special HDFS subdirectory -- named __HIVE_DEFAULT_PARTITION__.
 Depending on whether one or both of the partitioning keys -- are null, this special directory name occurs at different levels of the physical data directory -- for the table. insert into t1 partition(x=NULL, y=NULL) select c1 from some_other_table; insert into t1 partition(x, y=NULL) select c1, c2 from some_other_table; insert into t1 partition(x=NULL, y) select c1, c3 from some_other_table;

 - There is no NOT NULL clause when defining a column to prevent NULL values in that column.

 - There is no DEFAULT clause to specify a non-NULL default value.